 Cloud adoption is accelerating for businesses of all sizes and across all industries.
 The Cloud provides unmatched scalability, agility, and accessibility, enabling developers with a competitive edge.
 However, in the rush to the cloud, security is often an afterthought.
 While this is certainly not a new phenomenon, the lack of a secure Cloud security framework has created very costly byproducts - data breaches.
 If you take a look back over 2020 this is quite evident.

-While it makes for great headlines, most modern data breaches are not some sophisticated movie-esque hack, rather they are the result of misconfigurations involving poorly managed Identities and data stores.
+While it makes for great headlines, most modern data breaches are not some sophisticated hack straight out of the movies.
+Rather they are the result of misconfigurations involving poorly managed Identities and data stores.
 Developers and Operations staff without the right expertise are accidentally exposing their cloud environments to malicious actions across the entire span of the development lifecycle.

 While data breaches are severe issues that cost companies millions and sully their reputations, enterprises have the power to prevent them by implementing the proper security guardrails.
 With adequate measures, DevOps teams can continue to tap on the Cloud as a source of innovation, growth, and expansion without risking compromised data.